Brownian continuum random tree conditioned to be large: Backbone decomposition

-and we say in this case that $u$ is an ancestor of $v$.
+The real tree $T_x$ is endowed with the distance induced by $T$ and will be rooted at $x$.
 If $u,v\in T$, we denote by $u\wedge v$ the most recent common ancestor of $u$ and $v$, \emph{i.e.} the unique vertex of $T$ such that:

+If $(T,d,\root)$ is a rooted real tree and $a$ is a positive real number, we define the scaled tree $aT$ as: